bronson/SublimeTextSettings/README.md

 ## Usage

-Use Package Control as usual.
+Use Package Control as usual to add and remove packages.
 After making changes, commit the results.
 On your other machines, just `(cd ~/.sublimetext; git pull)` to bring them in sync.
 Easy!

+## Key Bindings

+All stock with Vintage mode enabled.
+Here are Notable bindings from installed plugins:

+#### Testing

+- Command-Shift-R: run single ruby test under cursor
+- Command-Control-Shift-R: run all Ruby tests in current file
+- Command-Shift-E: run last ruby test   (is this useful?)
+- Command-Shift-X: show test panel (would be nice if this toggled the test panel)
+- Command-Period: switch between code and test (add ctrl to open in new split)

+No need for verify keybinding -- SublimeLint does that.

+#### Misc

+- Command-K Command-F: reeveal current file in sidebar (like Cmd-K Cmd-B toggles sidebar)

 ## Notes/Guesses